Welcome to The Shelter Trust Jersey

-The Trust provides accommodation, food, support / encouragement for 70 - 105 people per night at four sites in and around the town area.
+The Trust provides accommodation, food, support / encouragement for around 100 people per night at four sites in and around the town area.

-Last year, the Trust supported more than 400 individuals.
+Last year, the Trust supported over 500 individuals.

-The age of service users ranges from 16-74.
-In recent years, the Trust has seen a worrying increase in the number of young people becoming homeless.
+The age range of Shelter Trust service is from 16-74.
+In recent years, the Trust has seen a big increase in the number of young people (under 25) becoming homeless.

-Currently, around 30 per cent of its service users are aged between 16 and 25 years old, whereas, historically around one in ten of the local homeless community were female, the number of young female service users in the Trust is more like two or three in ten.
+Currently, around 30 per cent of our service users are aged between 16 and 25 years and, whereas historically around one in ten of the local homeless community were female, the number of young female service users in the Trust is more like two or three in ten.

-Breakfast, lunch and dinner are provided for residents and service users at three of the sites (the fourth site is self-catering).
-Each day, the Trust prepares about 220 meals, which works out at 1,540 per week or 80,300 meals per year.
+Breakfast, lunch, dinner and supper are provided for service users at three of the sites (the fourth site is self-catering).
+On average, the Trust prepares more than 100,000 meals per year.

 Nobody sets out to be or to remain homeless.
-The main aim of the Trust is to accommodate homeless people for as short a time as is practically possible, and to support them in what is hoped is a swift return to independent living.
+The main aim of the Trust is to accommodate homeless people for as short a time as is practically possible before their return to mainstream accommodation and living.

 20 years ago, groups of homeless people were regularly found sleeping in multi-storey car parks and other sites.
-However, as a result of the work of the Jersey Homeless Outreach Group ('JHOG'), which works in partnership with the Trust, rough sleeping in car parks is now relatively rare.
+However, as a result of the work the Jersey Homeless Outreach Group ('JHOG'), which works in partnership with the Trust, rough sleeing in car parks is now relatively rare.